Meet the Commission Staff!

 Before moving to Maine for university studies, she served an AmeriCorps term in Baltimore, MD, where she was volunteer coordinator at the Village Learning Place.
 Jamie also served in the US Air Force.

-Marilyn joined the Commission in January 2019 as a temporary employee and decided to join us full-time in May 2019.
+Marilyn joined the Commission in January 2019 as a temporary employee and decided to join us full-time on April 16, 2019.
 As Secretary Specialist, she not only supports other team members but also the appointed Commissioners on the Maine Commission for Community Service.
 She handles the daily operations including routine reports, contracts, finances, and communications.

 Prior to moving back to Maine in 2014, she lived in Massachusetts for 13 years, where she worked at Boston College in University Advancement for the first six-years and then as the Office Administrator for the Treasurer for the Jesuit Community at Boston College.